FletcherGallop/FletcherGallop.github.io/_drafts/2019-4-01-Docker-From-Scratch-Part2.md

 title: "Docker From Scratch Part 2: Making the Sample App"
 ---

+_Building a basic ReactJS + NodeJS API Server + PostgreSQL Database application ready for Docker!
+And some lessons I learnt along the way._

+## Introduction

-Next step in my Docker learning journey was to actually _build_ the application I was going to Docker-ise!
+Next step in my Docker learning journey was to actually <strong>build</strong> the application I was going to Docker-ise!

 Without an application, it was just me reading and regurgitating documentation and things I'd read.
 There's no better way to learn than by doing.